angaza/nexus-channel-models/coap_format_spec.md

 ## Link Layer: Device Addressing

-No IP networking or internet access or assumed or implied for any devices.
+No IP networking or internet access is assumed or implied for any devices.
 Instead, Nexus Channel Core CoAP messages are exchanged over lower-level links including but not limited to: